Maire Tecnimont: 2008 to present

-Creation of Tecnimont CC

-In the first half of 2011 Maire Tecnimont created a new company named Tecnimont Civil Construction (TCC) with the aim of developing its business activities in the infrastructure sector.
-The objective is to synergistically boost the Group's expertise in the infrastructure and civil engineering sectors and to improve performance and profitability.
+On 2 August 2010, the company signed a lease contract for two Garibaldi Towers in Milan.
+The same year, it acquired Technip KTI SpA (TKTI) through the acquisition of a parent company: Sofipart Srl.
+In the first half of 2011, Maire Tecnimont created a new company named Tecnimont Civil Construction (TCC).
+The objective is to synergistically boost the Maire Tecnimont's expertise in the infrastructure and civil engineering sectors.

-Digitalisation and green chemistry
+Starting in 2014–15, Tecnimont was part of a consortium along with Odebrecht and Estrella to develop the Punta Catalina coal-fired power plant in the Dominican Republic.
+Tecnimont was responsible for engineering and construction works, with the initial contract value estimated at US$1.9 billion.
+Following disputes over cost increases, the contractor consortium demanded additional funding to complete the project which was agreed to by the Dominican government.
+After the settlement, the plant was completed and commissioned.

+In 2015, Maire Tecnimont, through its subsidiary Tecnimont and KT-Kinetics Technology, served served as an EPC contractor for key processing units of the SOCAR Polymer petrochemical complex located in the Sumgayit Chemical Industrial Park in Azerbaijan.

 In 2016 Maire Tecnimont launched a new phase to bring about the digital transformation of its production processes and to open up to new business areas, such as renewable energy and green chemistry.

-Based on this new business direction, in November 2018 Maire Tecnimont set up NextChem, a new company of the Group which would oversee green chemistry projects and projects focusing on energy transition.
+In November, 2018 Maire Tecnimont set up Nextchem, a new company to oversee green chemistry projects and projects focusing on energy transition.
 Among these, the construction of plants for the mechanical recycling of plastic, such as the one in Bedizzole (Brescia).

-In July 2019 Stamicarbon – a Maire Tecnimont Group company – acquired the Dutch IT company Protomation to continue its process of business digitalisation.
+In July 2019, it's division Stamicarbon acquired the Dutch IT company Protomation to continue its process of business digitalisation.